 Photocopies of Book Chapters/Journal Articles

-Faculty may use Blackboard, the URMC course management system, to allow students access to readings and course materials 24 hours a day, 7 days a week, from any workstation that has Internet access and Adobe Acrobat Reader.
+Faculty may use Blackboard, the URMC course management system, to allow students access to readings and course materials 24/7 from any workstation that has internet access and Adobe Reader.
 Use the Blackboard Electronic Reserve User Instruction Guide to place materials on electronic reserve.